Cowboy Pinto Beans

 Combine all ingredients, except salt, in a heavy saucepan or Dutch oven.
 Bring to a boil, then reduce heat to low simmer.
 Cook very slowly, covered.
 Stir beans up from the bottom occasionally, and add water if they start looking dry.

-People in areas with hard water can cook their beans till the cows come home, and the beans will still be tough or not thoroughly done.
+Note: People in areas with hard water, like Austin or San Antonio, Texas can cook their beans till the cows come home, and the beans will still be tough or not thoroughly done.
 If you have that problem, add a scant 1/4 teaspoon of baking soda to the cooking water, and you will have one less problem.